zmitchell/splatter/guide/src/getting_started/editor_setup.md

 ### VS Code

-For new Rust users we recommend using VS-Code as your editor and IDE for Nannou development.
+For new Rust users we recommend using VS-Code as your editor and IDE for splatter development.
 Currently it seems to have the best support for the Rust language including syntax highlighting, auto-complete, code formatting and more.
 It also comes with an integrated unix terminal and file navigation system.
-Below are the steps we recommend for getting started with Nannou development using VS-Code.
+Below are the steps we recommend for getting started with splatter development using VS-Code.

 1. [Download VS-Code](https://code.visualstudio.com/download) for your OS.
 2. [Install